mzsellem-GA/concentration-memory-game/README.md

         - isMatch
         - isVisible
 3 Cache DOM elements (store a representation of the view, seen by the player, so these elements can be updated/manipulated)
-    - store the 18 elements that represent the flags on the page
+    - store the 9 elements that represent the flags on the page
         - child divs with 2 class names (cell and name of flag)
     - renderMessage()
         - for the "you win" or "you ran out of time" message
-    - play again button = start button = initialization ????
+    - start button
         - resets timer
         - resets flags to inital state (hidden)
         - reset messages to initial state (empty string)